Anyone with a keen eye for design will have spotted the rise of the ‘Biophilia’ design trend. Plants; they are everywhere at the moment.

 They do this by using carbon dioxide (bad for us) to produce oxygen (good for us).
 They also transpire through their leaves, making the air more humid, which is excellent for combating the problem of dry-air, a widely reported problem in air-conditioned offices.

 Additionally, plants absorb VOCs (volatile organic compounds) such as chemicals that are widely used in domestic cleaning products, contained within some carpets and emitted from electronics.
-More here.
+More about improving air-quality here.

 2. Make you more creative and (as much as 15% more) productive.

-A series of studies from Exeter University concluded that employees were when "lean" workplaces were filled with just a few houseplants, as employees who actively engage with their surroundings are more efficient and more creative workers.
+A series of studies from Exeter University concluded that employees were 15% more productive when “lean” workplaces were filled with just a few houseplants, as employees who actively engage with their surroundings are more efficient and more creative workers.

 Stress is a known cause of both mental health disorders and cardiovascular diseases.
 According to the World Health Organisation mental health and cardiovascular diseases are expected to the be the two prime contributing factors to illnesses worldwide by 2020.